 The Institute for Energy and Environmental Research (IEER) began work in 1987.
-Our focus has been mainly on two areas: energy-related climate issues and ozone layer depletion; and environmental and security aspects of nuclear weapons production and nuclear technology.
+Our focus has been mainly on two areas: the paths to emissions-free energy systems, including energy equity, and energy democracy; and environmental, energy, and security aspects of nuclear weapons production, nuclear power technology, and nuclear waste.
 To that end, IEER has:

 - evaluated releases of radioactive materials into the environment near nuclear weapons plants;

 - assessed the global health and environmental effects of nuclear weapons and testing;

 - provided technical support to grassroots groups concerned with the effects of nuclear weapons production;

 - conducted many technical training workshops on nuclear weapons-related issues as well as energy- and climate-related issues for grassroots activists;

 - initiated national and international outreach and education on plutonium disposition.

 In 2006 we launched the Healthy from the Start campaign to include women, children, and future generations in environmental health standards.
 Since 2008 IEER has worked with state and local-level efforts to implement Carbon-Free, Nuclear-Free through technical reports, testimonies, and technical comments.
 The Renewable Maryland Project is the latest in this series of efforts.
 Finally IEER works to prevent the development of proliferation-prone technologies such as reprocessing and breeder reactors.
 IEER is in the process of completing a comprehensive roadmap for an emissions-free, affordable, democratized, and resilient energy sector in Maryland, including identifying major obstacles along the way and they methods by which they can be overcome.